KnowPulse-KnowledgeBase/grant-and-budget-writing/index.md

 root: .
 # Overall title for the Lesson.
 # This should be in the form of a question if possible.
-title: "How do I write a funding proposal?"
+title: "How can I get my own funding?"

 # Single Sentence purpose for this lesson.
 short-purpose: "This lesson contains resources related to grant and budget writing."